 - 'specific and informed' – As the data controller you need to make the individual aware of who you are and the way you wish to process the personal data.
 GDPR makes clear that people must understand fully what they are consenting to so there’s an obligation to display the request for consent prominently and explain it in plain English.

-- 'unambiguous indication…by statement or clear affirmative action' – Your consent forms, when signed, must provide a clear signal that the individual has consented to the use of personal information.
+- 'unambiguous indication…by statement or clear affirmative action' – you must have no doubt that they are consenting to your electronic mail marketing messages.
+Your consent forms, when signed, must provide a clear signal that the individual has consented to the use of personal information.
 This might involve ticking a box online or the individual making a statement to the effect that he or she has given consent.
 It’s no longer possible to include pre-ticked consent boxes on a website to obtain consent.
 If there is any doubt or uncertainty over the way consent has been framed the consent is likely to be invalid.

 How to get customers to ‘opt-in’ to marketing emails?

-It should be clear from what constitutes valid consent under GDPR/PECR that in soliciting consent for marketing purposes it’s no longer enough to rely on the type of prepopulated consent box that was common under the old Data Protection Act.
+It should be clear from what constitutes valid consent under GDPR/PECR that in soliciting consent for marketing purposes it’s no longer enough to rely on the type of prepopulated consent box that was common previously.
 The data subject must take an active step or ‘opt-in’ to consent to the use of his or her data.
 The ICO recommends that individuals must complete an opt-in box or similar to show consent.

 What is a soft opt-in?

 The ICO states soft opt in can be broken down into five requirements:-